MohabFawzy/DentalClinicSystem/README.md

 # Dental Clinic Management System

 ## Overview
 The Dental Clinic Management System (DCMS) is a comprehensive software solution designed to streamline the operations of a dental clinic.
-Developed using C# and Microsoft SQL Server, this system manages patient records, appointment scheduling, treatment history, billing, and inventory management, among other functionalities.
-This project is part of a college assignment, aiming to provide students with practical experience in software development and database management.
+Developed using C# and Microsoft SQL Server, this system manages patient records, appointment scheduling, billing, among other functionalities.
+This project is part of a college assignment developed by Moaz Magdy, Mai Elmetwally, Rawan Taha, Ahmed Adel, Mahmoud Magdy, and Mohab Mohamed.
+The assignment aims to provide students with practical experience in software development and database management.